clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 2. **Export to YouTube**

-   With Clowdr, you can export videos directly to YouTube - there's no need to download and re-upload the video files.
-Clowdr's export also includes subtitles and template-based descriptions to include abstracts, author names and links.
+   With Midspace, you can export videos directly to YouTube - there's no need to download and re-upload the video files.
+Midspace's export also includes subtitles and template-based descriptions to include abstracts, author names and links.

 Follow these simple instructions to get started!